Repairs and Maintenance

 Throughout your tenancy we will carry out repairs and maintenance work to your home to make sure it is maintained in good condition.

 Our new Gas Servicing and Repairs contractor from 1st April 2020 is City Technical.
-Information on the Reactive Maintenance Contract is coming soon…
+From the 1st May 2020 the Reactive Maintenance in the Craighill area will be carried out by Turners Property Services, all other areas will be served by Response Building Maintenance Services.

 Report a repair